izabela-guimaraes/Currency-converter/README.md

 - [ ] Update it in real time

-remarks : this project is old , so it is not completely up to date , project made in portuguese
+remarks : this project is old , so it is not completely up to date , project made in portuguese <br>

 <h4>To see another project <a href="https://github.com/izabela-guimaraes/PlayStation-Store"
 target="blank">click here</a></h4>